Central City, Nebraska: Nebraska State Historic Places

 A number of significant events, people, places, sites, movements, and traditions in Nebraska history are marked by the Nebraska State Historical Society.
 By law, a marker cannot be erected without permission of the Nebraska State Historical Society.
 There are currently two such locations marked in Central City: Lone Tree and the Mormon Trail, which passed near the historical location of Lone Tree.

 Geography

+Central City is in east-central Merrick County, 2 mi northwest of the Platte River.
+U.S. Route 30, passes through the city as G Street and 16th Street; the highway leads southwest 22 mi to Grand Island and northeast 41 mi to Columbus.
+Nebraska Highway 14 passes through the center of town as 17th Avenue, leading north 18 mi to Fullerton and south 17 mi to Aurora.

-According to the United States Census Bureau, the city has a total area of 2.44 sqmi, all land.
+According to the U.S. Census Bureau, Central City has a total area of 2.44 sqmi, all land.